 You never need to write code inside Coverforme.
 For Slack and Telegram, you mostly copy a link or ID from the other product and paste it here.
 For a signed webhook, you—or a technical teammate—will paste your company’s HTTPS address and a shared secret so your systems know the message really came from us.

 Slack sends each call summary straight into a channel your team already checks—like your #front-desk or #missed-calls channel.
-People see the same kind of message they’re used to from other tools.
+Summaries use Slack’s formatted text (bold labels and clear sections) so they’re easy to scan—there is no raw JSON code block in the channel message.

 What you’ll configure (in plain English)